136.11 Local Public Agency Construction

 136.11.18 Final Plans

 If any project involves work on state right of way or if MoDOT will be maintaining any portion of the completed improvement, the local agency shall furnish to the MoDOT district representative two complete sets of final “as built” plans.
-Final plans shall be submitted within 60 days of final acceptance of the project.
+Final plans shall be submitted within 60 days of final acceptance (as defined in EPG 136.11.19 Final Acceptance) of the project.

 For all bridge plans, if there are any design changes, final “as built” bridge plans shall be submitted to the MoDOT district representative.